 Some Ways to Use the Name and Word Tracing Printables

 There are so many different ways you can use this printable.
-Here are just a couple of ways:
+Here are just a few ways:

 Children can trace either their first name or first and last name.
-My 4-year-old granddaughter Zoey already knew how to spell her first name, so she’s working on her first and last name here.
+When the spring pack was first published in 2018, Zoey was 4 years old and already knew how to spell her first name.
+So she worked on her first and last name.